UMT 12x20 black / N38 - board holder

 - Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,

-- Significant importance in modern technologies – find application in HDD drives, electric motors, medical devices and other modern machines.
+- Wide application in modern technologies – are used in computer drives, electric motors, medical apparatus or other advanced devices.

 Disadvantages of neodymium magnets: